 Ms. Gower has received numerous grants and awards including the 2017 SECAC Award for Outstanding Artistic Achievement; 2014 College Art Association Distinguished Teaching of Art Award and the 2014 Virginia Commonwealth University and VCUarts Awards of Excellence in Teaching; as well as NEA / SECCA Southeastern Artist Fellowship; Virginia Commission for the Arts Project Grants; SECAC Awards of Excellence in Teaching and Outstanding Catalogs of Contemporary Materials; VCUarts Faculty Grants for Curatorial Projects; and two Ford Foundation Grants awarded through Syracuse University.
 Her work is represented in various collections including the Library of Congress Print Collection; Pleasant Company / Mattel, Inc; the American Embassies in Lima, Peru and Osaka, Japan; Media General, Inc; Capital One; and the Federal Reserve Bank.

-After 37 years, Professor Gower retired from the Painting and Printmaking Department at Virginia Commonwealth University.
-In addition to her teaching (painting, drawing, professional practice) and studio work, she curates award winning traveling exhibitions and is available for workshops in papercutting, encaustic, and professional practices for artists.
+After 37 years, Professor Gower retired from the Painting and Printmaking Department at Virginia Commonwealth University in December 2018.
+In addition to her studio practice, she curates award winning traveling exhibitions and is available for workshops in papercutting, encaustic, and professional practices for artists.
 She serves on of the College Art Assosciation's Services to Artists Committee and she is a past board member of SECAC.
 She holds a Master of Fine Arts degree from Syracuse University, a Master of Arts degree from University of Minnesota-Duluth, and a Bachelor of Science degree from the University of Wisconsin-Madison.
 Ms. Gower currently resides in Virginia.